 - Social Ability: Capable of collaboration and communication, synchronous and asynchronous coordination with multiple models and tools.

-From vertical Agent application cases, we can speculate that future AI Agents are not a "smarter" person, but a "more controllable" structure.
-They must possess the following capabilities: Structured Input/Output: Define task boundaries, control Agent capabilities;
+From the application cases of vertical Agents, we can speculate that the future AI Agent is not a "smarter" person, but a "more controllable" structure.
+It must possess the following capabilities: Structured Input/Output: Define task boundaries well, control Agent capabilities; Structured Behavioral Paths: Embed into workflows, providing stable process feedback; Structured Feedback Data: Continuously iterate training, walking out a closed-loop path.